 Start your webinar on time and stay within the agenda.
 Encourage your presenters to keep abreast of the chat comments or Q&As and answer some of the questions online during the presentations.
 Make sure they are aware of time limits, and answer relative questions extemporaneously so they seem part of the flow.
 Use first names of attendees when possible, even if it’s just a comment agreeing with their thoughts.

 If possible, have a second experienced person moderate the chat and Q&A, rather than the presenter.
 The moderator can pass relevant questions or comments to the presenter without a pause in the action.
 The chat moderator can also monitor for inappropriate or off-topic postings if using a public chat capability.
 Remember, the more engaged the attendees are, the greater the likelihood of the webinar being a success.

 Successful webinars are gifts that keep on giving.
 The ON24 survey indicated that 25% of registrants for a seminar view the archived webinar, rather than attend the live event.

 Provide webcasts of past webinars on your site or through providers such as YouTube.
 Create your own webinar channels listing all your “on demand” events – past webinars – and embed them in your website, any partner sites, and on social media.
 You can use the recording in a variety of marketing efforts, including emails and bonus offerings for other services.

+Of course, many people would rather watch live when their schedules permit.
 According to Matthew Sweezey of ClickZ, a marketing news website, 16% of business-to-business (B2B) consumers prefer to see a webinar live, versus reviewing a recording after the fact.
 If your purpose is to generate sales leads, Sweezey suggests using plenty of calls to action (CTAs) to register email names and addresses directly in the webinar content.

 12. Follow Up With Attendees